ice-bergtech/kr8/docs/concepts/components.md

 In a kr8+ project, components are defined in `./components` by default, or the directory specified by the `--componentdir`, `-X` flags.

+The component spec is defined as a golang struct: [docs/godoc/kr8-types.md#Kr8ComponentJsonnet]

 Your component might begin life before kr8+ in one of a few ways:

   - a [Helm Chart](https://github.com/helm/charts/tree/master/stable)